SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - Take the nested conditional that uses a variable called num and change the value of num to another number, so that "YOU GOT ME!" is printed out.
 Don't change anything other than the value of num.

+- ***Section 16: Coding Exercise 24 - Logical AND Mystery Exercise***

+The Challenge:

+- Take the conditional statement that uses a variable called mystery and change the value of mystery so that the conditional is true and "YOU GOT IT" is printed to the console.
+Do not change anything other than the value of mystery.

 ### ***The Projects***

 The projects can be viewed on the [course projects page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/course-projects.html).